What Do Axolotls Eat? Diet by Age & Food Types

 Axolotl Diet Overview

+Axolotls are carnivorous animals that eat a protein-rich diet in the wild and in captivity.
 In the wild, axolotls eat small fish, worms, insect larvae, snails, and crustaceans.
 In captivity, their diet should mimic this with a focus on high-protein, easy-to-digest foods.

 The golden rule: earthworms are the best staple food for axolotls of all ages.

-Tier 1: Staple Foods (feed regularly)
+Tier 1: Staple Foods (Feed Regularly)

-- Earthworms / Nightcrawlers: the single best axolotl food.
+The single best axolotl food.
 Nutritionally complete, cheap, and readily available.
 Cut into pieces for juveniles.

-- Axolotl pellets: high-quality sinking pellets (Hikari, Rangen) are convenient and nutritionally balanced.
+High-quality sinking pellets (Hikari, Rangen) are convenient and nutritionally balanced.
 Good for daily feeding.

-- Blackworms: excellent live food, highly nutritious
+Blackworms: excellent live food, highly nutritious

-- Daphnia: good for baby and juvenile axolotls
+Daphnia: good for baby and juvenile axolotls

-- Brine shrimp: essential for newly hatched baby axolotls
+Brine shrimp: essential for newly hatched baby axolotls

 Foods to Avoid

-- Mealworms: hard exoskeleton is difficult to digest
+• Mealworms: hard exoskeleton is difficult to digest

-- Feeder fish: risk of parasites and disease transmission
+• Feeder fish: risk of parasites and disease transmission

-- Processed human food: never feed bread, cheese, or cooked meat
+• Processed human food: never feed bread, cheese, or cooked meat

-- Waxworms: too high in fat for regular feeding
+• Waxworms: too high in fat for regular feeding

 Feeding Schedule by Age